OpenCALTeam/OpenCAL-user-guide/opencal-user-guide.md

 The enumerative `CALCLOptimization` allows the user to choose if she/he wants to use the library without optimization `(CALCL_NO_OPT)` or with active cells optimization `(CALCL_OPT_ACTIVE_CELLS)`.
-The structure `CALCLToolkit(2D/3D)` doesn’t contain only the buffers to transfer data but also the kernels belonging to the execution loop.\
+The structure `CALCLToolkit(2D/3D)` doesnâ€™t contain only the buffers to transfer data but also the kernels belonging to the execution loop.
 To add a new kernel to the execution loop, the user has to call the function `calclAddElementaryProcessKernel(2D/3D)` that adds the chosen kernel to the list of CA elementary processes; moreover, it sends to the